About

 Answer

-We all have some sensory imbalance.
-However, I recommend sensory processing therapy to a child when the difficulties affect his/her life.
+While we all experience some degree of sensory imbalance, I recommend sensory processing therapy for a child when these difficulties significantly impact their daily life.
 Please contact Root for further information.

 My child does regular sports.